The Income Tax Division is open from 8:00 AM to 4:30 P.M., Monday through Friday, except holidays.

 Are students exempt from the tax?

 No, being a student has no effect on your city tax liability.
-All residents of Centerville who are 18 years of age or over are required to pay city income tax.
+All residents of Centerville who are 18 or older are required to pay City income tax.
+College students are taxed based on legal residence.
+Typically, college students maintain their legal residence at their parent(s) home while attending school; therefore, the student would be required to file a Centerville return and include all earned income.

 Why doesn't the city tax interest income?